House of David (TV series): David's characterization and backstory

-In House of David, the character of David is portrayed as a musically talented yet marginalized figure within his family, burdened by guilt and fear, and initially hesitant to accept his divine calling.
-This portrayal reflects certain aspects of the biblical narrative—David is described as a skilled musician (1 Samuel 16:18–23; Psalms 23) and was initially overlooked by his father Jesse during Samuel's search for a new king (1 Samuel 16:11).
-However, the series emphasizes a rebellious and doubtful disposition that contrasts with the biblical account, which presents David as confident and faithful from a young age.
-In the Bible, David expresses trust in God, notably during his confrontation with Goliath, declaring that "The Lord... will deliver me from the hand of this Philistine" (1 Samuel 17:37), a level of conviction not reflected in the series.

-The series introduces a fictional narrative in which David's mother is depicted as a Gentile, and David is portrayed as being viewed as illegitimate by his family and blamed for her death (House of David, Episode 1).
+The series introduces a narrative in which David's mother is depicted as a Gentile, and David is portrayed as being viewed as illegitimate by his family and blamed for her death.(House of David, Episode 1).
 This portrayal does not appear in the biblical account, which neither identifies David's mother as a Gentile nor implies his illegitimacy.
 The depiction may draw loosely from certain Jewish traditions or interpretations of passages such as Psalm 69:8–12, where David describes being alienated from his brothers.
 The series references the biblical figures Ruth and Rahab—David's great-grandmother and great-great-grandmother, respectively—as Gentiles (Ruth 1:16; Joshua 2:1–21), but the connection is speculative and not explicitly made in the biblical text.
 These creative additions provide a dramatic backstory that differs from the scriptural narrative, which focuses on David's humble origins and his selection by God (1 Samuel 16:7).

 King Saul and His Family

 The depiction of King Saul, portrayed by Ali Suliman, follows the biblical narrative in several key aspects.
-His disobedience regarding the command to destroy the Amalekites (1 Samuel 15:3–9) and subsequent rejection as king (1 Samuel 15:26) are presented in accordance with the scriptural account in House of David (Episode 1).
-The series also reflects the biblical portrayal of Saul's decline into paranoia and instability, described in 1 Samuel 16:14, with Suliman's performance emphasizing this transformation.
+His disobedience regarding the command to destroy the Amalekites (1 Sam.
+15:3–9) and subsequent rejection as king (1 Sam.
+15:26) are presented in accordance with the scriptural account in House of David (Episode 1).
+The series also reflects the biblical portrayal of Saul's decline into paranoia and instability, described in 1 Sam.
+16:14, with Suliman's performance emphasizing this transformation, a theme widely discussed in biblical scholarship.
 However, the series incorporates dramatized elements not found in the Bible, such as Saul attacking his wife, Ahinoam, and fighting with his son Jonathan, which serve to heighten the character's instability for narrative purposes.